 Our largest source of cash provided by our operating activities is our net revenue.
 Our primary uses of cash in our operating activities are for Card Network and Issuing Bank fees, and employee-related compensation.
-The timing of settlement of certain operating liabilities, including Revenue Share payments, bonus payments and prepayments made to cloud-computing service providers, can affect the amounts reported as net cash provided by operating activities on the condensed consolidated statement of cash flows.
+The timing of settlement of certain operating liabilities, including Revenue Share payments, bonus payments and prepayments made to cloud-computing service providers, can affect the amounts reported as Net cash provided by and used in operating activities on the Condensed Consolidated Statement of Cash Flows.